Invisible Men: Background and recording

 After the backing tracks and rough vocals had been put down for about five songs, Phillips presented his work to his manager Tony Smith and recalled that he was "extremely impressed".
 This was when Phillips was enthusiastic about the album until it became increasingly difficult for him to maintain such a level of interest.
 During recording at Atmosphere Studios, session drummers were brought in to play parts originally programmed on a drum machine as well as singers for additional vocals.
 Phillips wrote about this period: "The money was flowing out.
 It wasn't a wholly happy time."
-In addition, pressure was placed upon him to change his image and to present the album under the Anthony Phillips Band moniker, something with which he did not agree.
+In addition, pressure was placed upon him to change his image and to present the album under the name Anthony Phillips Band, something with which he did not agree.

 Invisible Men was cut by Ian Cooper at Townhouse Studios in London.
 Phillips encountered problems in finalising the album's release in the US as Passport rejected two cuts that Cooper had prepared, coupled with the opinion that none of the songs were suitable for a single.
 After the second cut was rejected, Phillips recalled that Cooper "was a bit beside himself - he just didn't know what else to do", and received notes from the label's engineer in New York with suggestions to improve it, with which Phillips expressed some disagreement.
-Following a three month delay, the label suggested a new mix but realised it would cost additional money, so agreed to release the album.
+Following a three month delay, the label suggested a new mix but realised it would cost additional money, so they agreed to release the album.